National Office 1300-739-119

 * The relative size of each segment does not indicate its importance to corporate governance as a whole.

-This quadrant reflects the practices every director enacts as an individual in his or her director role – for example, the responsibilities he or she has in relation to leadership both as a director and as a chairman.
+This quadrant reflects the practices every director enacts as an individual in their director role – for example, the responsibilities they have in relation to leadership both as a director and as a chair.

 The second quadrant reflects the practices and competencies of individual directors in relation to the whole board – their commitment to the successful functioning of the board and collegiate responsibilities.